IN-CORE/incore-docs/manual/source/running.md

         conda install jupyter
     ```

-- Download the **Building damage analysis** Jupyter Notebook (<https://incore.ncsa.illinois.edu/doc/examples/buildingdamage.ipynb>) (right-click and choose "save link as")
+- Download the **Building damage analysis** Jupyter Notebook (<https://github.com/IN-CORE/pyincore/blob/master/pyincore/analyses/buildingdamage/buildingdamage.ipynb>)
 and verify the installation by running it from your project folder.
 For details on running and manipulating `ipynb` files refer
 to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).
 If you have problems running Notebooks, contact us at [incore-dev@lists.illinois.edu](mailto:incore-dev@lists.illinois.edu).